eth-cscs/squashfs-mount/README.md

 "rootless" (well, using setuid fusermount) with `squashfuse`, which has two
 issues:

 1. Bad performance compared to the Linux kernel.
-The following benchmark tests compilation performance of a hello world C program for a few compilers in a squashfs file (700MB compressed with zlib).

-   Using `squashfuse 0.1.103` and `fuse 3.9.0`:
+Using a 700MB gzip compressed squashfs file containing GCC, the time to build a subset (2k targets) of LLVM 14.0.5:
+   - squashfs-mount: `8m 9.52s`;
+   - squashfuse 0.1.103 / fuse 3.9.0: `12m 49.00s`.
+   Which is about a `1.57x` slower.

+   Another "latency" benchmark, compiling a helo world C file:
    ```
    Benchmark 1: ./squashfuse/gcc-10.3.0-ammihitysch7br7kke3pntiplfblqpdu/bin/gcc -c main.c
      Time (mean ± σ):      61.2 ms ±   3.1 ms    [User: 13.1 ms, System: 6.2 ms]